VHIT conflict between other vestibular tests

-VHIT normal, Rotatory chair abnormal.
+VHIT normal, Rotatory chair (or perhaps caloric test) abnormal.

 This is a fairly common pattern because the VHIT measures high frequencies ALONE, the rotatory chair measures high and low frequencies, and the caloric low frequencies alone.
-Generally speaking, the low frequencies are more sensitive than the highs, and thus the VHIT can fail more easily than the rotatory chair.
+Generally speaking, the low frequencies are more sensitive than the highs, and thus the VHIT can fail to diagnose more easily than the rotatory chair.

 The rotatory chair is somewhat dependent on having working saccades, while the VHIT is not.
 While the explanation is complicated, the rotatory chair can be abnormal in persons with no saccadic eye movements, but the VHIT can be normal.
 Here, the VHIT is (probably) correct.
 So in persons with saccadic problems (usually rare cerebellar patients or PSP), the Rchair can be false POSITIVE.
 This is a very extremely rare situation.